MK3Core/WDYW/README.md

 - Integration with Google Maps APIs for real-time hours
 - Restaurant Lookup with Google Maps APIs for quick adding
 - Add simple accounts and database to go wider than just us
+- If "Roll Again" is selected, remove the current selection from the next randomized roll IE we've decided we don't want that, don't offer it again this session.

 ## Contributing